|

 bands moved according to the season, staying within their own

-up with other bandsand then their attacks became more ambitious
+up with other bands, and then their attacks would become more

-Though the Guards of North Ithilien had never taken Eowyn's orc
+The Guards of North Ithilien had never taken Eowyn's orc map

-map seriously, both Legolas and Haldir had immediately seen its
+seriously, but both Legolas and Haldir had immediately seen its

 value and had encouraged her to maintain it.
-And their faith had
+Their faith had been

-been rewarded when, two weeks earlier, based on Eowyn's predictions,
+rewarded two weeks previously when, based on Eowyn's predictions,

 Haldir had quickly fortified one of the colony's more vulnerable